seasketch/geoprocessing/packages/geoprocessing/README.md

 ## What is this for?

-This frameworks niche is running spatial analysis and generating reports quickly and simultaneously at scale, with different user input.
-Then scaling down to near zero cost when not in use.
+This frameworks niche is running spatial analysis and generating reports quickly and simultaneously at scale, with different input, over and over again, such as part of a collaborative spatial planning process.

-Often, the original analysis might be prototyped in an environment like R, Jupyter Notebook, ArcGIS, etc. and this framework can be used to "operationalize" the analysis at a cost, speed and scale that is difficult to match with other solutions.
+Often, the original analysis might be prototyped in an environment like R, Jupyter Notebook, ArcGIS, etc. and this framework can be used to "operationalize" the analysis at a cost, speed and scale that other products out there can't match.

 ## Who is this for?

-It's specifically targeted to GIS practictioners, developers, and technical folks that want to create and host geoprocessing projects themselves, independent of any planning tool used.
-The SeaSketch team uses it for [all projects](https://github.com/mcclintock-lab?q=-next&type=&language=&sort=)
+It's specifically targeted to code-savvy folks that want to create and host geoprocessing projects themselves and plug it into their SeaSketch project, though it is not dependent on SeaSketch.
+The SeaSketch team uses it for all projects, here are some [public ones](https://github.com/mcclintock-lab?q=-next&type=&language=&sort=)

 [Geoprocessing Docs](https://github.com/seasketch/geoprocessing#readme)